Brown County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Following a DUI arrest in Brown County, you face an immediate threat to your driver's license.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your chance to challenge the suspension of your driver's license.
+You have only 15 days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing challenges the automatic suspension of your driver's license.

 Automatic License Suspension

-An automatic license suspension is triggered by one of two events: failing a breath, blood, or urine test, or refusing to submit to testing.
+An automatic license suspension begins if you fail a breath, blood, or urine test or if you refuse to submit to testing.

 If You Took the Breath/Blood Test and Failed